scheedalla/wits-meanstack-demo/README.md

 # Component Versions

 ##To Run Locally##
-Install node: https://nodejs.org/download/.
-Download the mature and dependable version.
+Install node: https://nodejs.org/en/.
+Download the version recommended for most users.
+If you are a PC user, you will have to restart your computer.

 Checkout this project to your computer.